valflrt/image_art/README.md

 ## exp2

-This starts random marches from each pixel until it finds the starting pixel color.
+This starts from a random image and takes random marches from each pixel until it finds the starting pixel color and then color the path taken in this color.

 <span>
 <img src="./outputs/exp2/iotodw.png" width="192">